JADE-V-V/JADE/README.md

 # JADE
-Version: 0.5.1
+Version: 1.0.0
 A new tool for nuclear libraries V&V.
 Brought to you by NIER, University of Bologna (UNIBO) and Fusion For Energy (F4E).

-For additional information contact: d.laghi@niering.it
+For additional information contact: d.laghi@nier.it

 ## Requirements
-- Windows operative system (Linux compatibility has not been tested);
+- Windows operative system (Linux or MacOS compatibility has not been tested);
 - Up-to-date Anaconda distribution (Python 3);
 - Microsoft Office suite (Excel and Word);
 - Addtional Python packages to Anaconda distribution: